How Does Yoga Mat Length Impact Your Practice?

 How to Reduce Waste Impact Through Yoga Mats?

-You could also look into what your city’s recycling centers offer.
-On top of that there are many ways to reuse those old mats!
-Think using it as an underlay on carpets or a mat for doing exercises – anything goes!
+You can also check what your city’s recycling centers accept.
+And, there are many ways to reuse old mats.
+Like using them as underlays or for exercises.

 Pros and Cons of Different Yoga Mat Materials